Applications

 Requirements:

 • When thinking about your project, consider why you are wanting to use an animal.
 The use of an animal should be to enhance educational outcomes, with the prevention of harm.
 Every student and staff member should be mindful of the Three Rs (Replacement, Reduction, and Refinement) when working with animals in a teaching environment.
 If you plan to use large numbers of animals, you should consider whether a smaller number would be enough.
-The welfare of the animal/s in your project you use is your responsibility.
+The welfare of the animal/s in your project is your responsibility.

 • Please ensure that you complete all sections of the form.
 If an application is received incomplete, the Animal Ethics Committee will not be able to consider the application during the meeting, leading to a delay in you being able to obtain approval and starting your project.